t3hmun/rgxMon/README.md

 I often write long regex with groups that capture specific fields.
 This lets me see the result as I edit each group to match the bit I want.

+Also this is my first Go program apart from 'hello world'.

 ## Bugs/Quirks